-364. Nkom refers to the aforementioned assessments concerning which special obligations relating to publication and reference offers must be imposed on Telenor in market 15.
+374. Nkom refers to the aforementioned assessments concerning which special obligations relating to publication and reference offers must be imposed on Telenor in market 15.
 The special obligations imposed on Telenor ASA (hereinafter in this chapter referred to as Telenor) are stated in this chapter.

-365. Pursuant to Section 4-6 of the Electronic Communications Act, Nkom imposes an obligation on Telenor to draw up reference offers for national roaming, access for virtual operators (MVNO agreement) and access for service providers and co-location in accordance with Chapter 7.1 concerning access and Chapter 7.2 concerning non-discrimination and chapter 7.3.3. on general requirements concerning reference offers.
-The access prices in the reference offer must furthermore fulfil the requirements stated in Chapter 7.4 concerning Accounting separation and Chapter 7.5 concerning Price and accounting regulation.
+375. Pursuant to Section 4-6 of the Electronic Communications Act, Nkom imposes an obligation on Telenor to draw up reference offers for national roaming, access for virtual operators (MVNO agreement) and access for service providers and co-location in accordance with Chapter 7.1 concerning access and Chapter 7.2 concerning non-discrimination and

-366. The reference offers shall be sufficiently divided into individual elements with appurtenant terms and conditions.
+376. The reference offers shall be sufficiently divided into individual elements with appurtenant terms and conditions.
 Pursuant to Section 4-6, paragraph two of the Electronic Communications Act, the division shall satisfy needs in the market so that the other party is not forced to accept services, functions or benefits that are not requested.
 The agreement shall be kept up-to-date and, as a minimum, contain details of:

-• description of service offered; including indoor coverage,

-- general contractual terms and conditions; - access and any call rates; - price elements and the services the individual price elements cover; - any discounts and criteria for discounts; - the methods for calculating any offers without a fixed price; - geographical supply area, - any significant capacity limitations on delivery; - characteristics of a technical and physical nature, including interfaces and the standards that are used; - agreed quality level; - maintenance services, - provisions regarding the right for buyer of access to renegotiate when another buyer of access obtain better terms and - provisions regarding reasonable compensation for failure to meet the agreed quality level.
+- description of service offered; including indoor coverage, - general contractual terms and conditions; - access and any call rates; - price elements and the services the individual price elements cover; - any discounts and criteria for discounts; - the methods for calculating any offers without a fixed price; - geographical supply area, - any significant capacity limitations on delivery; - characteristics of a technical and physical nature, including interfaces and the standards that are used; - agreed quality level; - maintenance services, - provisions regarding the right for buyer of access to renegotiate when another buyer of access obtain better terms and - provisions regarding reasonable compensation for failure to meet the agreed quality level.